Posted February 11, 2009

-In their recent paper “A Profitless Endeavor – Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait. as Tragedy of the Commons” Cormac Herley and Dinei Florencio hypothesize that the Phishing industry is subject to the economic forces common to fisheries and public grazing lands, commonly described in a classic economic construct known as “The Tragedy of the Commons”.
+In their recent paper “A Profitless Endeavor – Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. as Tragedy of the Commons” Cormac Herley and Dinei Florencio hypothesize that the Phishing industry is subject to the economic forces common to fisheries and public grazing lands, commonly described in a classic economic construct known as “The Tragedy of the Commons”.

 This model, they argue, (and the paper’s title dramatically proclaims) indicates that contrary to conventional wisdom, Phishing is a “low reward activity”, that the explosion in activity is proof that each attack is unprofitable, and that the payoff is so poor that the Phisher might do nearly as well doing something legal with their time.
 However, these key conclusions suffer from three distinct sets of problems, two factual, one methodological.
 Their conclusions are drawn into serious question by all of the following: